amida-tech/orange-api/docs/src/patients.md

 **will not** be converted to the format associated with the extension, but instead just returned in whatever format it was stored in.
 The URL in the avatar field in a patient's details will **automatically include the correct extension** for the image.

+The user needs read access to the patient.

 The `Content-Type` header will be populated with the correct MIME type.